Corporate Governance

 Compliance

-The Board is aware of the impact the business activities have on the communities in which the Group’s businesses operate particularly within the medical technology start-up community, research hospitals and patient testing facilities.
+The Board is aware of the impact the business activities have on the communities in which the Group’s businesses operate particularly within the medical technology start-up community, research organisations and patient testing facilities.

 The Group’s responsibilities to stakeholders including staff, subsidiaries, creditors, patients and wider society are also recognised.

 EMV Capital engages with its employees informally as well as through periodic formal employee reviews.
-Employees are updated via regular meetings, emails and internal systems.
+Employees are updated via regular meetings (including quarterly town halls) emails and internal systems.

 EMV Capital also maintains continual dialogue with portfolio companies and ensures that the Company is involved in important decisions through having a seat on the Board of our portfolio companies.Application